Sen. Flake: GOP Must Stand Against Trump's Behavior 'Or Lose That Chance'

 "The spell will break.
 Resentment is not a governing philosophy," he tells NPR.

-"You need to legislate and in order to legislate you need to work with your friends across the aisle.
+"You need to legislate, and in order to legislate, you need to work with your friends across the aisle.
 You can't refer to them as clowns or losers, as the president has done," he says.

 Flake, a member of the Foreign Relations Committee, says he is worried about America's foreign policy, which he says is "chaotic" under the Trump administration.

-"There is something to the old 'Madman Theory,' to keep your adversary off base, not knowing what you'll do," he says, referring to the unofficial foreign policy first associated with the Nixon White House to convince potential enemies that the president could be unpredictable under pressure.
+"There is something to the old 'madman theory,' to keep your adversary off base, not knowing what you'll do," he says, referring to the unofficial foreign policy first associated with the Nixon White House to convince potential enemies that the president could be unpredictable under pressure.

 "There has to be some underlying strategy.
 I'm not sure that we have that," Flake tells NPR.
 "It's not a good sign and doesn't bode well for peace and security long term."

-Asked by Steve whether he thinks "something needs to be done" about President Trump, the Arizona senator replies: "If you are asking if I think the president has committed high crimes or misdemeanors, I don't think so."
+Asked by Steve whether he thinks "something needs to be done" about Trump, the Flake replies: "If you are asking if I think the president has committed high crimes or misdemeanors, I don't think so."

 "And I don't think there is any Article 25 remedy," he says, referring to a clause in the U.S. Constitution that provides for removing a president who "is unable to discharge the powers and duties of his office."